Robbins: Hurdling the bar (a reprise)

 Well, I ’spose, it’s a mite easier to sit for a several-day exam than to dance or prance about.
 Presumably, it’s less distracting to your neighbor fellow test-takers as well.

-In Colorado, in Year 2 of the Great Pandemic, the bar exam tees up like this: There are three parts.
-There is the Multistate Essay Exam, the Multistate Performance Test and the Multistate Bar Exam.
+In Colorado, in Year 2 of the Great Pandemic, the Bar Exam tees up like this: there are three parts.
+There is the Multistate Essay Exam (MEE), the Multistate Performance Test (MPT) and the Multistate Bar Exam (MBE).
 In order to pass the Colorado Bar Exam, an examinee must score 276 scale points (of a possible 400).
-The formula for determining the total bar exam score is sort of a pared down NASA moon-shot calculation:
+The formula for determining the total Bar Exam score is sort of a pared down NASA moon-shot calculation:

 Go home, lick your wounds, recover.

-With the dawn comes the MBE, a 6-hour multiple-choice test consisting of 200 questions.
-It is divided into a 3-hour morning session and a three-hour afternoon bacchanal of concentrated thought.
+With the dawn comes the MBE, a six-hour multiple-choice test consisting of 200 questions.
+It is divided into a three-hour morning session and a three-hour afternoon bacchanal of concentrated thought.

 Back in the day, in California, the typical pass rate was about 40%.
 In Colorado these days, the pass rate is closer to two-thirds.
-But what that means is that about a third of those who, at a minimum, earned their BA, did well enough to be admitted to law school, graduated law school, studied themselves raw for the bar exam, and sat themselves even rawer taking it, oops, did not pass.
+But what that means in that about a third of those who, at a minimum, earned their BA, did well enough to be admitted to law school, graduated law school, studied themselves raw for the Bar Exam, and sat themselves even rawer taking it, oops, did not pass.

 It’s sorta rough.